-On The Other Hand is an exploration by artist Vicki Smith of the projects she has engaged in over the last three decades.
+On The Other Hand was an exploration by artist Vicki Smith of the projects she engaged in over the last three decades.

 Free Public events